The world is too much

 Thursday is Thanksgiving Day in the United States.
 This holiday is celebrated with traditional foods and desserts … and dinner conversations about gratitude.

-Ordinarily, I am grateful for health and relationships on Thanksgiving Day … at least those are thanks I share at dinner.
-(All of us here know I wear my gratitude proudly.)
-And dinner conversations are like hugs.
+Ordinarily, I am grateful for health and relationships on Thanksgiving Day … the sort of gratitude suitable for discussing at the table.1 And holiday dinner conversations are like hugs.
 Ordinarily.

 Thanksgiving in 2025 feels different from prior years.
 I feel the wrecking ball that is swinging through our civil liberties and environmental protections.
 I feel deeply disappointed by brazen abuses of power.
 Daily.

 Current events are relentless and triggering.
-Girls (children) trafficked, used and silenced.
-Their abusers protected behind smokescreens and privilege.
+Children trafficked, used and silenced.
+Their abusers dismissive and protected behind smokescreens and privilege.

 The world is too much with us; late and soon,